-Federal Investment Tax Credit (ITC) Dollar-for-dollar reduction in the income taxes that a person/company claiming the credit would otherwise pay.
-The ITC is based on the amount of investment in solar property. • 10% of eligible project costs after 2016 06, \$66 billion has been invested in solar installations Modified Accelerated Cost Recovery System (MACRS) Method of depreciation in which a business' investments in certain tangible property are recovered, for tax purposes, over a specified time period through annual deductions. ment is eligible for a 5-year cost recovery period nty which has been identified as a major driver of private lar industry Refers to a monetary exemption which reduces taxable income.
-Tax
+Federal Investment Tax Credit (ITC)

+Dollar-for-dollar reduction in the income taxes that a person/company claiming the credit would otherwise pay.
+The ITC is based on the amount of investment in solar property.

-\Source: SEIA, "The Case for the Solar Investment Tax Credit (ITC)."
-Available at: http://www.seia.org/research-resources/case-solar-investment-tax-credit-itc
+- Will drop from 30% to 10% of eligible project costs after 2016 - Since its passage in 2006, \$66 billion has been invested in solar installations

+Modified Accelerated Cost Recovery System (MACRS)

+Method of depreciation in which a business' investments in certain tangible property are recovered, for tax purposes, over a specified time period through annual deductions.

+- Qualifying solar equipment is eligible for a 5-year cost recovery period - Provides market certainty which has been identified as a major driver of private investments for the solar industry

+Tax Exemption

+Refers to a monetary exemption which reduces taxable income.
+Tax exemptions can provide complete relief from taxes (i.e. sales or property), reduced rates, or tax on only a portion of items.

+• Saves on additional costs which may otherwise impact the decision on where to purchase and/or locate solar installations